 Program is on schedule.
-Three new units planned under Program 2103 - Construction of Rental Housing: Development of Accessible Rental Units were not completed.
-One NAHASDA unit conveyed during period.
+Three new units planned under Program 2303 - Construction of Rental Housing: Development of Accessible Rental Units were not completed.

 For each planned activity, complete all the non-shaded sections below.
 It is recommended that for each program name you assign a unique identifier to help distinguish individual programs.
 This unique number can be any number of your choosing, but it should be simple and clear so that you and HUD can track tasks and results under the program and collect appropriate file documentation tied to this program.